MidnightBSD/src/README.md

   * POSIX pax interchange format
   * POSIX octet-oriented cpio
   * SVR4 ASCII cpio
-  * POSIX octet-oriented cpio
   * Binary cpio (big-endian or little-endian)
+  * PWB binary cpio
   * ISO9660 CD-ROM images (with optional Rockridge or Joliet extensions)
   * ZIP archives (with uncompressed or "deflate" compressed entries, including support for encrypted Zip archives)
+  * ZIPX archives (with support for bzip2, ppmd8, lzma and xz compressed entries)
   * GNU and BSD 'ar' archives
   * 'mtree' format
   * 7-Zip archives
   * Microsoft CAB format
   * LHA and LZH archives
-  * RAR archives (with some limitations due to RAR's proprietary status)
+  * RAR and RAR 5.0 archives (with some limitations due to RAR's proprietary status)
   * XAR archives

 The library also detects and handles any of the following before evaluating the archive:

   * uuencoded files
   * files with RPM wrapper
   * gzip compression